ishmweet/veluna/README.md

 | lrclib / Musixmatch / NetEase | When lyrics are opened | Synced lyrics fetch |
 | GitHub Releases API | Once on startup | Update check |

 No usage data, crash reports, or analytics are ever collected or transmitted.
+That's not a policy that could change one day.
+There's simply no code path that sends it anywhere.

 ---